Opening Ceremony creative director is the latest Olympic official to be fired

 These scandals are coming to light now largely because foreign media has focused on Japan in the lead-up to the Olympics.
 Scholars have also pointed out that Japan is an insular, homogenous society that tends to be less progressive that the United States and Europe when it comes to issues around gender equality, ethnic and religious sensitivity, and size inclusivity.

 These high-profile departures are taking place at a time when the Games already face tremendous criticism.
 Japan has seen a spike in coronavirus cases, resulting in several neighborhoods in Tokyo and Osaka issuing stay-at-home orders.
 Meanwhile, the country’s vaccination campaign has been slow, with only 29% of the population fully vaccinated.
-Many athletes who were headed to the Olympics have tested positive for COVID, including U.S. tennis star Coco Gauff and volleyball player Taylor Crabb.
+Many athletes who were headed to the Olympics have tested positive for COVID-19, including U.S. tennis star Coco Gauff and volleyball player Taylor Crabb.

 In May, a poll found that 83% of the Japanese public said they did not want Tokyo to host the Olympic and Paralympic Games.
 The Tokyo Medical Practitioners Association, which represents 6,000 primary care doctors, wrote an open letter to the Japanese Prime Minister strongly requesting that authorities cancel the event.

 Countries compete to host the Olympics because of the promise that the event will lead to an avalanche of tourism spending and broadcast revenue from television rights fees.
-But these benefits don’t often pan out.
-All the Olympics since the 1960s, except the 1984 Los Angeles Games, have seen major cost overruns, which taxpayers in the country need to pay off.
+But these benefits often don’t pan out.
+Since the 1960s, all the Olympics, except the 1984 Los Angeles Games, have seen major cost overruns, which taxpayers in the country need to pay off.
 And since the ’90s, the International Olympic Committee has taken a greater share of the profits from broadcasting rights.
 The Games are also seen as an opportunity to invest in underdeveloped areas of a host city and build infrastructure.
-While all of this construction benefits wealthy developers, historically cities hosting the Olympics have displaced poor or unhoused people.
+While all of this construction benefits wealthy developers, historically cities hosting the Olympics have displaced poor and unhoused people.

 It appears that the Tokyo Games will be a particularly stark example of how hosting the Olympics can do a country more harm than good.
 As Japan attempts to execute the Games in the midst of an ongoing pandemic, the Olympic Organizing Committee has made the difficult decision to ban spectators from attending the event, which will result in estimated financial losses of $2.7 billion.

 Still, the world will tune in remotely to watch the opening ceremony on Friday.
-Unfortunately, these last-minute departures of the creative leadership that helped organize the event casts yet another shadow on what was already going to be a difficult and troubled Olympic Games.
+Unfortunately, these last-minute departures of the creative leadership that helped organize the event casts yet another shadow on what was already going to be a difficult and troubled Olympics.